Get free weekly activities sent to your inbox. Sign up now.

 Try to scoop enough to cover their entire body with sand.
 Take a photo so the immobile child can appreciate what he/she looks like covered in sand.

 Dig a hole big enough to fit your child (shoulders to toes), lay your child in it, then fill in the hole (It will appear as if his/her body has actually disappeared).
 To get started, ask, “How big should the hole be if your body (shoulders down) will fit in it?”
 See how they approach that problem and follow their lead.

 It turns out that the weight, texture, dampness and varying temperature of sand resting upon your skin makes this a super charged sensory experience for kids, amplifying the learning potential.
-Further, kids ages 1 through 5 or 6 practice universal behavior patterns which include the habit of enclosing oneself.
+Further, kids ages 1 through 5 or 6 practice universal behavior patterns called "schema" which include the habit of enclosing oneself.
 There is no better way to hide out than to be covered with sand.

 For most kids (especially our wee ones), this is a challenging lesson in self control to hold still long enough to actually get to buried.
 Finally, it can be a great springboard for learning some fundamentals of math, giving the perfect context for teaching about volume, as well as measurement and problem solving skills.

 - Two class formats: try a free In-Person session (where and when available) or try Tinkergarten Anywhere, our on-demand product available anytime.